mila-andreani/climate-change-dataset/README.md

 # Climate Change Projections Dataset
+Climate change stands as one of the defining challenges of the 21st century, with its far-reaching impacts permeating every facet of human existence.
+From altering weather patterns to exacerbating natural disasters, the consequences of a warming planet reverberate across ecosystems, economies, and societies worldwide.

-This dataset has been used in my PhD thesis to assess the effects of climate change on the economic system by leveraging the novel machine learning algorithm developed in the sme thesis to forecast economic resilience and inform policy decisions in an era of environmental uncertainty.
+This dataset has been specifically created and used in my PhD thesis to assess the effects of such distruptive changes on the economic system by leveraging a novel machine learning algorithm developed in the same thesis [^1].

+[^1]: Andreani, Mila, Lea Petrella, and Nicola Salvati.
+"New advances in Regression Forests."
+Statistical Learning, Sustainability and Impact Evaluation.
+Pearson, 2023.
+1297-1302.

-The dataset amalgamates historical climate data with forward-looking projections derived from CMIP6 simulations.
+In particular, the dataset amalgamates historical climate data with forward-looking projections derived from CMIP6 simulations.
 Spanning the period from 1995 to 2100 and encompassing 210 countries, the dataset offers a comprehensive view of climate-economic interactions.
 For each country-year observation, key climate variables such as temperature, precipitation, and extreme weather indices are included, alongside GDP per capita data sourced from the World Bank.
 Additionally, the dataset incorporates covariates representing historical values of projected climate variables, enabling researchers to explore the nuanced relationships between climate dynamics and economic outcomes.

-# Climate Change

-Climate change stands as one of the defining challenges of the 21st century, with its far-reaching impacts permeating every facet of human existence.
-From altering weather patterns to exacerbating natural disasters, the consequences of a warming planet reverberate across ecosystems, economies, and societies worldwide.

-Central to the discourse on climate change is its profound effect on economic systems.
-The intricate interplay between climate dynamics and economic outcomes is a topic of growing concern and academic inquiry.
-As the frequency and intensity of extreme weather events escalate, economies are confronted with mounting challenges, ranging from infrastructural damage to disruptions in agricultural production and supply chains.

 # Dataset description and Code

 The dataset contains annual longitudinal data concerning climate-related variables and GDP.
-The folder **_'hist_** contains historical data from 1995 to 2014 of 210 countries, wherear the folder **_'proj_** contains annual projected data of the climate-related variables as formulated in the Coupled Model Intercomparison Project Phase 6 (CMIP6) from 2015 to 2100 under four different scenarios: SSP1, SSP2, SSP3, SSP5.
+The folder **_'hist'_** contains historical data from 1995 to 2014 of 210 countries, whereas the folder **_'proj'_** contains annual projected data of the climate-related variables as formulated in the Coupled Model Intercomparison Project Phase 6 (CMIP6) from 2015 to 2100 under four different scenarios: SSP1, SSP2, SSP3, SSP5.

 The dataset contains also the stationarised version of the historical and projected dataframes.

 Two additional files are present: the _'countries_info.xlsx'_ file contains info on the ISO-3 country codes and ids used in the dataset.
 The _'proj_gdp.xlsx'_ contains additional projections of GDP every 5 years up to 2100.

-The code contained in the folder **_'Code'_** allows to re-create the the longitudinal datasets (also the stationarized version) starting from raw data, contained in the 'raw_data' to be unzipped before running the code.
+The code contained in the folder **_'Code'_** allows to re-create the the longitudinal datasets (also the stationarized version) starting from raw data, contained in the .zip files 'raw_data' to be unzipped before running the code.

-The following paragraphs contain additional info on the dataset and the research question.
+The following paragraphs contain additional info on the dataset.

-##Variables
+## Variables